elthanos/elthanos/README.md

 ## 🚀 About Me

 I am an Information technology specialist with a background in software development and support.
 At present, my focus is on IT support where I provide seamless operations of businesses.
 I enjoy automating repetitive tasks and analyzing data to identify important trends.\
-In my page, you will projects reflecting my interests.
+In my page, you will find projects reflecting my interests.
 Feel free to roam around and connect with me as I continue to innovate and simplify the world through technology.

 ## 📌 Socials